Nighttime Thunderstorm

 Q: Why are thunderstorms at night more dangerous?

 A: Thunderstorms at night can be more dangerous than daytime storms due to reduced visibility and the potential for storm-related hazards, such as lightning strikes, to go unnoticed.
-It is important to stay informed of weather updates and take necessary precautions during thunderstorm activity.
+It is essential to stay informed of weather updates and take necessary precautions during thunderstorm activity.

 Q: Can urban areas influence thunderstorm activity during the night?